TheThingsNetwork/docs/_content/devices/uno/quick-start.md

     1. Create an [array](https://www.arduino.cc/en/Reference/Array) of [bytes](https://www.arduino.cc/en/Reference/byte) to hold our message.

         > With LoRaWAN, airtime is expensive.
 The bigger the message, the more airtime it will cost.
 Encode any message you need to send in as little bytes as you can.
+See [Working with Bytes](../bytes.md) to learn more.

     2. Use [`digitalRead`](https://www.arduino.cc/en/Reference/DigitalRead) to get the current value of the LED pin.
 This will be either [constants](https://www.arduino.cc/en/Reference/Constants) `HIGH` or `LOW`, which we translate to `1` and `0`.